Computing Brascamp-Lieb Constants through the lens of Thompson Geometry: Related work

 is doubly stochastic as desired.
 Therefore, minimizing the capacity provides a means to computing a suitable scaling.
 A simple method for this task is Gurvits' algorithm~\citep{gurvits}, which can be viewed as a generalization of Sinkhorn's algorithm~\citep{sinkhorn}.
 The operator scaling problem itself can be viewed as a generalization of the \emph{matrix scaling problem} for which Sinkhorn's algorithm provides a simple, iterative solution.
-A convergence analysis of Gurvits' algorithm was later presented by~\citet{garg,garg2018algorithmic}.
-They give a $O \big( {\rm poly} \big( b,d, \frac{1}{\epsilon} \big) \big)$ guarantee, where $b$ denotes the bit complexity of the Brascamp-Lieb datum, which can be exponential in $m,d$ (\citet{garg2018algorithmic}, Theorem~1.5).
-A second-order approach by~\citet{allen-zhu} reduces the dependency on $\frac{1}{\epsilon}$ to ${\rm poly}(\log \frac{1}{\epsilon})$ (\citet{allen-zhu}, Theorem M1).
-Furthermore, under the additional assumption that $\Ac$ fulfills the \emph{$\lambda$-spectral gap condition} ($\sigma_2$ is the 2$^\text{nd}$ singular value):
+A convergence analysis of Gurvits' algorithm was later presented by Garg et al.~\citep{garg,garg2018algorithmic}.
+They give a $O \big( {\rm poly} \big( b,d, \frac{1}{\epsilon} \big) \big)$ guarantee, where $b$ denotes the bit complexity of the Brascamp--Lieb datum, which can be exponential in $m,d$~\citep[Theorem~1.5]{garg2018algorithmic}.
+A second-order approach by Allen-Zhu et al.~\citep{allen-zhu} for operator scaling achieves ${\rm poly}(\log \frac{1}{\epsilon})$~\citep[Theorem M1]{allen-zhu}, further reducing the dependency on $\frac{1}{\epsilon}$, if applied for the computation of Brascamp-Lieb constants.
+Furthermore, under the additional assumption that $\Ac$ fulfills the \emph{$\lambda$-spectral gap condition} ($\sigma_2$ is the second singular value), i.e.,

-stronger results can be shown.
-Indeed, \citet{kwok} show that a gradient-based method achieves a factor $\log \frac{1}{\epsilon}$ (\citet{kwok}, Theorem~1.5).
+stronger results can be shown (here, $d_j=d'$ for all $j \in [m]$).
+Indeed, Kwok et al.~\citep{kwok} show that a gradient-based method achieves a factor $\log \frac{1}{\epsilon}$~\citep[Theorem~1.5]{kwok}.
+Using second-order methods, B{\"u}rgisser et al.~\citep{burgisser2019towards} give a $O(\log \frac{1}{\epsilon})$ complexity in the general cases, albeit still with an exponential dependence on the bit complexity of the weight vector $\vw$.
+This result also applies to the more general operator scaling problem.

-The formulation of the Brascamp-Lieb problem utilized in these approaches differs from ours~(\ref{eq:F}).
-Notably, their formulation has an \emph{exponential} dependency on the bit complexity of the Brascamp-Lieb datum.
-In contrast, ~(\ref{eq:F}) is only \emph{polynomial} in the bit complexity of the datum~\citep{vishnoi}.
+The formulation of the Brascamp--Lieb problem utilized in these approaches differs from ours~\eqref{eq:F}.
+Notably, their formulation has an \emph{exponential} dependency on the bit complexity of the Brascamp--Lieb datum.
+In contrast, ~\eqref{eq:F} is only \emph{polynomial} in the bit complexity of the datum~\citep{vishnoi}.
 In addition, while these approaches employ a more commonly used Riemannian structure on $\pd_d$ induced by the Frobenius norm, our analysis uses the Thompson metric on $\pd_d$.